thealice/thealice.github.io/_posts/2020-02-17-how_to_build_a_simple_cms.markdown

 Think through your database, before building it out.
 I found [this blog post](https://alicebrunel.github.io/sinatra_portfolio_project_-_database_design) by fellow Flatiron student Alice Brunel helpful when thinking this through.

-Thie planning process takes time, and you should let it.
+The planning process takes time--don't rush it!
 Initially I had grand ideas for what my app would do, and when I got to designing the database I decided to pair back to meet the requirements of my project without going overboard.
 If you aren't super comfortable with has_many_through associations, you can start with has_many and belongs_to relationships.

 Once you have a pretty good idea of how the models, views and controller will interact, it's time to...